ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     scene ::= declaration*
     ```

--   `UPPERCASE` identifiers identify tokens, `lowercase` ones identify other elements defined in the EBNF grammar.
+-   `UPPERCASE` indicates tokens produced by the lexer, `lowercase`  identifies other elements in the EBNF grammar.

 -   Recursive definitions are possible: